-The first type of assistance provided by the College itself is in the form of on-campus employment, administered under the Service Scholarship program.
-Students who are awarded a full Service Scholarship are expected to work 13 hours per week for 35 weeks in such areas as food service, buildings maintenance, grounds maintenance, the library, or office clerical work.
-For this work in 2021-22, credit in the amount of $6,680 is given against room and board expenses.
+The first type of assistance provided by the College itself is in the form of on-campus employment, administered under our institutionally-funded work-study program.
+Students who are awarded a full work-study position are expected to work 13 hours per week for 35 weeks in such areas as food service, buildings maintenance, grounds maintenance, the library, or office clerical work.
+For this work in 2022-23, credit in the amount of $6,680 is given against room and board expenses and is credited to a student's account half at the start of the fall term and half at the start of the spring term.

-Some Service Scholarship recipients are needed to work during the Thanksgiving and Easter vacations since many students remain on campus during these holidays and basic services must continue to operate.
+Some work-study recipients are needed to work during the Thanksgiving and Easter vacations since many students remain on campus during these holidays and basic services must continue to operate.
 Supervisors have the final say over who is scheduled to work during these holidays.

-A student who has accepted a Service Scholarship agrees to abide by the work schedule assigned to him by his department supervisor.
-Supervisors will see to it that Service Scholarship duties do not conflict with scheduled class times.
+A student who has accepted a work-study position agrees to abide by the work schedule assigned to him by his department supervisor.
+Supervisors will see to it that work-study duties do not conflict with scheduled class times.

-During the school year a student may be informed by the College’s Development Office of the name and address of the donor or donors who have made his Service Scholarship possible.
-By accepting a Service Scholarship a student agrees to write to donor(s) who have made his work-study possible and to express his appreciation.
+During the school year a student may be informed by the College’s Development Office of the name and address of the donor or donors who have made his work-study possible.
+By accepting a work-study position, a student agrees to write to donor(s) who have made his work-study possible and to express his appreciation.

-If a student does not perform his Service Scholarship duties in a satisfactory manner, as determined by his supervisor, he may be found ineligible for financial assistance from the College (Service Scholarship and Thomas Aquinas College Grant) in subsequent semesters.
+If a student does not perform his work-study duties in a satisfactory manner, as determined by his supervisor, he may be found ineligible for financial assistance from the College (work-study and Thomas Aquinas College grant) in subsequent semesters.

 To meet remaining need, Thomas Aquinas College Grants are provided.
 Students are not expected to repay such grants, although the College hopes that, as alumni, they will donate to provide for grants for future students.